 There were 3 decent health food/ nutrition shops in Wanchai.
 Just Green, Food For Life and Redwood Nutrition.
 (I’m excluding Green Common only because it is more of an organic supermarket rather than a nutrition shop).

 Feeling the need to re-start my probiotic routine, I went and had a look at what was available in each shop.
 Redwood nutrition carried a rather expensive brand, I wasn’t quite convinced about paying almost $500 for a month’s supply of bacteria.
-Redwood Nutrition down the road has Udo’s probiotics on discount, buy 4 get 1 free, averaging around $290 for a month’s supply.
+Food for Life down the road has Udo’s probiotics on discount, buy 4 get 1 free, averaging around $290 for a month’s supply.
 The only thing that irks me is the sales lady.
-She’s a bit aggressive and I don’t enjoy the ultra aggressive marketing style.
+She’s large and a bit aggressive and I don’t enjoy the ultra aggressive marketing style.
 My final stop was Just Green where I’m usually able to find a wider selection of brands, and I get a members discount.

 Just Green was located down an alley, literally down, as in you have to go down some stairs.
 They usually have a poster stand outside the door and you can see the light from inside the shop through the windows.
 I walked up St Francis Street and peered down the alley.
 Hmm.
 Did I get the wrong alley?
 It seemed deserted and bare.

 That’s really too bad.
 It was a nice nook and my go to shop for supplements.

 The next alley in the direction of Queens Road East has a new tenant.
 They decorated the entire wall with a mural.
 Great advertising of you get the permission to do it and a good artist.
 Well, they are in the art business.
 In a manner of speaking.